j-taki/j-taki.github.io/projects/project-1.md

   - User profile allows for changes in user image, bio, preferred work days.

 The two of us utilized [Twitter Bootstrap](https://getbootstrap.com) framework for styling, and [Font Awesome](https://fontawesome.com) for icons.

+# Top Takeaways
+## Working in a team using Git FeatureBranch Workflow
+My teammate was fairly new to git so I spent the first few days getting him set up on how to use git in the feature branch workflow.
+This includes making effective commits, working on one feature per branch, pull requests, merge conflicts, and maintaining production and master branches.
+Taking this time to get into a good workflow allowed us to develop at a faster pace asynchronously. as they say, "slow is smooth, smooth is fast."

+## Using a language that I'm new to
+My experience with PHP was limited and introduced only recently.
+Implementing features using an unfamiliar proogramming languages introduces complexity in that things like execution stack or inheritence might work differently.
+PHP has always been a language that I made fun of.
+At least now after using it, it isn't just all unverified jokes.

+## Working on a team with 2 people
+This may have been the best part of the experience as working with less people allows for more valuable communication between partners.